lsst-dm/dmtn-224/index.rst

 Ingresses
 ---------

-The recommended way to create an ``Ingress`` resource for a protected resource is to use the ``GafaelfawrIngress`` custom resource definition.
+The supported way to create an ``Ingress`` resource for a protected resource is to use the ``GafaelfawrIngress`` custom resource definition.
-Gafaelfawr will then create an ``Ingress`` resource based on that custom resource while performing sanity checks and generating the authentication-related NGINX annotations.
+Gafaelfawr (via the ``gafaelfawr-operator`` pod) will then create an ``Ingress`` resource based on that custom resource while performing sanity checks and generating the authentication-related NGINX annotations.
-Using this custom resource also makes it easier to maintain Science Platform services, since future versions of Gafaelfawr can adjust the NGINX annotations as needed without requiring any changes to the underlying resource.
+Using this custom resource makes it easier to maintain Science Platform services, since future versions of Gafaelfawr can adjust the NGINX annotations as needed without requiring any changes to the underlying resource.

 A typical ``GafaelfawrIngress`` resource looks like the following: